anubhavpgit/anubhavpgit.github.io/content/current.md

 Back in action: January was like an amazing much-needed magical vacation back home, and now I am back and it feels good.
 I met my cousins, family and relatives, ate a bunch of good Indian food, and spent a lot of time with my friends, still unsure how a month went by and if I was ready to get back to work.
 My sister got married, and I can't stop digesting this.
 She is just six months older than me, and we grew up together, inseparable.
 I am happy for her, but it feels like a part of me is missing.
 I can't wait to finish things here and rush back home.

-My LinkedIn is filled with how Deepseek, an open-source LLM just killed it in the LLM space, and did it at less than 20-40 times the cost of OpenAI.
-The company has attracted attention in global AI circles after writing in a paper last month that the training of DeepSeek-V3 (ChatGpt 4o alternative) required less than $6 million worth of computing power with Nvidia H800 chips, which is 20 to 50 times cheaper than the cost of training similar models by OpenAI and Anthropic.
-[This had a significant impact on the AI community](https://www.reuters.com/technology/chinas-deepseek-sets-off-ai-market-rout-2025-01-27/), financial markets, and the world at large.
+Currently reading [The Short Case for Nvidia Stock](https://youtubetranscriptoptimizer.com/blog/05_the_short_case_for_nvda) by Jeffrey Emanuel which explains how Deepseek, an open-source LLM just killed it in the LLM space.
+The training of DeepSeek-V3 required less than $6 million worth of computing power with Nvidia H800 chips, which is 20 to 50 times cheaper than the cost of training similar models by OpenAI and Anthropic.
 On Monday, January 27, 2025, the stock closed at $118.42, marking a 17% drop from the previous close.
-This decline erased nearly $600 billion from NVIDIA's market capitalization, setting a record for the largest single-day loss in U.S. stock market history.
-Several models of DeepSeek like R1 (ChatGpt O1 alternative) are open-source.
-This democratization of AI is a big win for the community.
-It has the potential to unlock a new era of AI-powered development with unparalleled potential than what we have seen before to innovate solutions to the most pressing problems.
+This decline erased nearly $600 billion from NVIDIA's market capitalization, setting a record for the largest single-day loss in U.S. history.
+The stock's decline was attributed to a combination of factors, including a broader market sell-off, concerns about the company's growth prospects, and a downgrade from analysts at Morgan Stanley.

-> *By being extremely close to the hardware and by layering together a handful of distinct, very clever optimizations, DeepSeek was able to train these incredible models using GPUs in a dramatically more efficient way.
-By some measurements, over ~45x more efficient than other leading-edge models.
-DeepSeek claims that the complete cost to train DeepSeek-V3 was just over $5mm.
-That is absolutely nothing by the standards of OpenAI, Anthropic, etc., which were well into the $100mm+ level for training costs for a single model as early as 2024.*

-> *With R1, DeepSeek essentially cracked one of the holy grails of AI: getting models to reason step-by-step without relying on massive supervised datasets.
-Their DeepSeek-R1-Zero experiment showed something remarkable: using pure reinforcement learning with carefully crafted reward functions, they managed to get models to develop sophisticated reasoning capabilities completely autonomously.
-This wasn't just about solving problems— the model organically learned to generate long chains of thought, self-verify its work, and allocate more computation time to harder problems.*

-These excerpts are from the [The Short Case for Nvidia Stock](https://youtubetranscriptoptimizer.com/blog/05_the_short_case_for_nvda) blog post by Jeffrey Emanuel.

 This year, I plan on building fewer projects and spending more time Leetcoding as I plan on graduating by the end of this year.
-Currently, I am mostly involved in finishing up an old torrent project, fixing up a couple of bugs, and starting with Ferry, a C compiler for RISC-V written in Rust.
+The next few months re planned with finishing up an old torrent project, fixing up a couple of bugs, and starting with Ferry, a C compiler for RISC-V written in Rust.
 This helps me learn more about computers and how they work at a lower level.

 Taking a break: